lizbrinz/MaxScale/Documentation/Routers/Avrorouter.md

 If used in conjunction with the binlogrouter, the value of this option should be the same for both the binlogrouter and the avrorouter.

-### `avordir`
+### `avrodir`

 The location where the Avro files are stored.
 This is the second mandatory parameter and it governs where the converted files are stored.
-This directory will be used to store the Avro files, plaintext Avro schemas and other files needed by the avrorouter.
+This directory will be used to store the Avro files, plain-text Avro schemas and other files needed by the avrorouter.

 ### `filestem`